Forney Transportation Museum

 The Forney Transportation Museum is a transportation museum located in Denver, Colorado.

 It is named after the founder, J.D.
 Forney, who started Forney Industries, Inc., in Fort Collins.

 Collection

-The museum maintains a collection of approximately 500 exhibits.
+The museum maintains a collection of approximately 800 exhibits.
 Its early years were focused on antique automobiles but the focus soon expanded to other modes of transport.
-The museum has a slogan, "Anything on Wheels," and includes the following items:
+The museum has a slogan, "Anything on Wheels".
+They feature, among others, the following items: